2023 World Aquatics Women's Water Polo World Cup

-The 2023 FINA Women's Water Polo World Cup was the 18th edition of the tournament.
+The 2023 World Aquatics Women's Water Polo World Cup was the 18th edition of the tournament.
 It ran from 11 April to 25 June 2023.
 The Super final took place between 23 and 25 June 2023 in Long Beach, United States.

 From this year on, the tournament was replacing the FINA Water Polo World League.

 The United States won their fourth straight and fifth overall title, after defeating the Netherlands in the final.

 Format

 There were two divisions.
 In Division 1, the top eight teams from the World Championships played.
 They played a round-robin in April, at pre-selected venues.
 All other teams could sign up in Division 2, in which each continent hosted a qualification tournament.
 The top two teams from the tournaments played in an intercontinental tournament.
 The top-six teams of Division 1 and the top-two teams from Division 2 competed in the super final, held between 23 and 25 June 2023.
 At the end of the tournament, the last-ranked team was relegated to Division 2 and the winner of Division 2 moved to Division 1 for the following year.
 A win gave a team three points, a win after penalties two, a loss after penalties one and a loss after regular time zero points.